PurpleSpy/ImageColorChannelSplitter/README.md

 -C use image stored in clipboard

 -S takes a sample of image with threshold 0-255, add to the program arguments, first will set min thresh and second will set to max thresh

+-M Uses a color matrix, much faster to split the rgbblack channels and grayscale, no alpha channels versions available this way

 Misc ----